-Prior to moving into RPA and AI, Guy spent time in BPO with several providers including Sutherland Global Services, where UiPath technology was first used to automate an outsourcing deal, Xchanging (now part of DXC) and TCS where he built global AR functions.
-He also worked for consulting firms Capgemini and EquaTerra (now part of KPMG) shaping BPO deals and building the European team respectively.
+Prior to moving into RPA and AI, I spent time in BPO with several providers including Sutherland Global Services, where UiPath technology was first used to automate an outsourcing deal, Xchanging (now part of DXC) and TCS where I built their global AR functions.
+I also worked for consulting firms Capgemini and EquaTerra (now part of KPMG) shaping BPO deals and building the European team respectively.

-In June 2017, Guy became chief evangelist; a bi-directional role, communicating 'out' from the company and listening to its community of developers, customers, partners and analysts, communicating it back 'into' the development, product, marketing and sales teams.
-In this way, he's helping the company scale to achieve its plan to IPO on NASDAQ in 2020.
+In June 2017, I became chief evangelist, a bi-directional role, communicating 'out' from the company and listening to our community of developers, customers, partners and analysts, communicating it back 'into' the development, product, marketing and sales teams.
+In this way, I'm helping the company scale to achieve its plan to IPO at some point.

 Writing and presenting as UiPath extends its core RPA platform to include and embed AI capabilities in NLP, DNN, ML and eOCR from (amongst others): Google, IBM, Microsoft and Abbyy, Guy explains how these capabilities enable UiPath’s customers in SSC, GIC, GBS and BPO operations to automatically handle unstructured data as easily as they can structured allowing many more processes to be automated.
 This is a significant driver of intelligent automation growth.

-Guy also suggested the world’s first RPA MOOC (launched in April 2017 as UiPath Academy) which is free of charge and available to all.
-To the middle of August, 4,500 people have completed the course from 70 countries and an additional 13,500 are currently enrolled.
+I suggested the world’s first RPA MOOC (launched in April 2017 as UiPath Academy) which is free of charge and available to all.
+15 months later, over 200,000 have enrolled across 163 countries.

-Guy holds a BA in psychology and an MPhil from the University of Stirling.
-When not working, he lives in the Tamar Valley and rides horses.
+I hold a BA in psychology and an MPhil from the University of Stirling.
+I'm also a Fellow of the Royal Society of Arts working with the RSA on education plans for children, students and those people in employment affected by automation.
+When not working, I live in the Tamar Valley and ride horses.

 COO - a chief operating officer, is responsible for the daily operation of the company.
 In UiPath's case, Guy reported to Daniel Dines, founder and CEO.